markpmlim/BookOfShaders/Readme.md

 Two functions, "prepareOpenGL" & "render" must be modified to ensure the texture id of the instantiated texture object is passed correctly to the fragment shader.

 BTW, cubemap textures can be instantiated and their texture ids returned to the caller via the "name" property of the GLKTextureInfo object.
-Naturally, changes need to be made to the source files "", "shader.vs" and "shader.fs"
+Naturally, changes need to be made to the source files "GLViewController", "shader.vs" and "shader.fs"

 https://thebookofshaders.com/